microsoft/vscode-docs/docs/languages/polyglot.md

 ## Polyglot Notebooks

 When polyglot programming meets notebooks, you get Polyglot Notebooks!
 As opposed to traditional notebooks that are typically used with Python, the [Polyglot Notebooks Extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) allows you to use multiple programming languages natively all in the same notebook!
-No more needing
+No more needing wrapper libraries or magic commands to work with your favorite languages in the same notebook!

 ![Polyglot Notebooks](images/polyglot/polyglot_ext.png)